 An interview was set up via Skype in order for Claire at EZ Permit to assess his extensive background and working experience.
 As a result of the interview Claire suggested that he would most likely be eligible to obtain a Plum Blossom Card.
 This would enable him to live permanently in Taiwan and if he chose to find employment he would automatically qualify for the issue of a work permit.

-Mr. T was happy to send to EZ Permit all of the required documents regarding his qualifications and working experience which would be needed to support his application.
-Upon receipt of which Claire began the task of translating everything into Chinese.
-This took a great deal of time as Mr T had worked for over 40 years in the aviation field.
+Mr. T was happy to send all of the documents regarding his qualifications and working experience to EZ Permit that were needed to support his application.
+Upon receiving the documents Claire began the task of translating everything into Chinese.
+This took a great deal of time as Mr. T had worked for over 40 years in the aviation field.
 This meant that his engineering licences from several different countries and the letters of recommendation from previous employers were extensive.

-Finally Claire had everything prepared and invited Mr. T to come to Taiwan for a meeting and to go through with him everything contained in his application.
-Also Mr. T would need to add his signature to each of the translations and to the formal application form.
+After Claire had everything prepared she invited Mr. T to come to Taiwan for a meeting and to go through everything contained in his application with him.
+Mr. T also needed to add his signature to each of the translations and to the formal application form.

-Claire had already been in contact with the Taiwan Immigration department to discuss Mr T's application and so she was fully conversant with the whole process.
-She had also set up a formal meeting with the department and she accompanied Mr T for a preliminary interview the day after Mr T arrived in Taipei.
+Claire had already been in contact with the Taiwan Immigration department to discuss Mr. T's application and had extensive knowledge of the entire process.
+She also set up a formal meeting with the department and accompanied Mr. T for a preliminary interview the day after he arrived in Taipei.

-This proved to be the case as on three consecutive committee meetings one particular member continued to request further details concerning Mr T's application.
-Each time such information was immediately provided and finally with the help and determination of Claire the application was approved and Mr T was requested to pay a final visit to the Immigration department for the presentation of his Plum Blossom Card.
+This proved to be the case as on three consecutive committee meetings one member continued to request further details concerning Mr. T's application.
+Such information was immediately provided on each request and eventually, with the help and determination of Claire, the application was approved and Mr. T was requested to pay a final visit to the Immigration department for the presentation of his Plum Blossom Card.